19hours/sg-statutes/Acts/Legal Aid and Advice Act.md

 (a) to satisfy the Director that he cannot afford to obtain it in the ordinary way; and

-(b) to pay to the Director a fee of one dollar (inclusive of goods and services tax) or such other fee as may be prescribed.
+(b) to pay to the Director a prescribed fee (which shall be inclusive of goods and services tax).

+[Act 6 of 2013 wef 01/07/2013]

+(5) Where a person who desires to be given legal advice is a minor, the application shall be made on behalf of the minor by his guardian.

+[Act 6 of 2013 wef 01/07/2013]

 ## PART IV

 SUPPLEMENTARY

-### False statements
+### False or misleading statements, etc.

 21\.
+If at any time a person seeking or receiving legal aid or legal advice —

+(a) knowingly makes any false or misleading statement or representation in his application for legal aid or legal advice;

+(b) fails to make full and frank disclosure of his means; or

+(c) fails to inform the Director of any changes to his means or circumstances which may render him ineligible for legal aid,

-If any person seeking or receiving legal aid or advice in furnishing any information in his application knowingly makes any false statement or false representation, he shall be guilty of an offence and shall be liable on conviction in a Magistrate’s Court to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.
+the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 6 of 2013 wef 01/07/2013]

 ### Privileges attaching to certain relationships